Hitoshirenu/HowToContribute/README.md

 Style and adherence to conventions is just as important as the code you write.
 Most of our time is spent reading code, not writing it. *Don't be sloppy.*

+Above all, conform to the existing style of the code in which you are working.
+When in doubt, refer to the guides below.

 ## Objective-C style

 The following sets of guidelines compliment each other well and cover nearly everything.
 In the event of contradictory rules, the order of the guides below denotes their precedence.